Skip to content

 Construction on the project began in April 2021 8 and the first girders were installed on the new bridge on February 21, 2022.
 9 The new Nitro WWI Memorial Bridge opened to two westbound and two eastbound traffic lanes of Interstate 64 on October 28.
 10

 In November, crews began removing the superstructure of the Legg Memorial Bridge with the center 250-foot-long truss span cut and lowered with stand jacks to an awaiting barge on December 21.
-11 A new matching girder structure for eastbound traffic will be built in place of the removed superstructure.
-11 The entire project is expected to be completed by October 2023.
-6
+11 A new matching girder structure for eastbound traffic was built in place of the removed superstructure.
+11

 Gallery